 What are some example templates for meeting notes or agendas?

-Browse and download our free bundle of 20+ meeting agenda templates covering all sorts of meeting types such as a Product Roadmap Meeting, Sales Meeting, One-on-One, and many more.
+Browse, copy, or download from our free library of meeting agenda templates covering all sorts of meeting types such as a Product Roadmap Meeting, Sales Meeting, One-on-One, and many more.
+We’ve got templates contributed from team leaders at companies like Shopify, Trello, Etsy, Drift, and more.

 How do you write meeting notes?